 Which results in the following histogram:

-However, if you want to select only a certain column of a data frame,
+However, if you want to select only a specific column of a data frame,

 chol for example, to make a histogram, you will have to use the

 hist() function with the dataset name in combination with the